lab-cosmo/torch-pme/README.rst

 Quickstart
 ----------

-Here is a simple example get you started with *torch-pme*:
+Here is a simple example to get started with *torch-pme*:

 .. code-block:: python